-However, such partial changes as this are not be permitted by copyright law.
+However, such partial changes as this are not permitted by copyright law.
 If any significant portion of the new interface is the same as a copyrighted interface, the new interface is illegal.

-Reason #10: Interface Developers Don't Want Copyright
+Reason #10: Interface Developers Don't Want Interface Copyright

-At the 1989 ACM Conference on Computer-Human Interaction, Professor Samuelson of Emory School of Law presented a "mock trial" with legal arguments for and against user interface copyright, and then asked the attendees-researchers and developers of user interfaces-to fill out a survey of their opinion on the subject.
+At the 1989 ACM Conference on Computer-Human Interaction, Professor Samuelson of the Emory School of Law presented a "mock trial" with legal arguments for and against user interface copyright, and then asked the attendees-researchers and developers of user interfaces-to fill out a survey of their opinion on the subject.

-The respondents overwhelmingly opposed all aspects of user interface copyright; by as much as 4 to 1 for some aspects.
-When they were asked whether user interface copyright would harm or help the field, on a scale from 1 to 5, the average answer was 1.6.1
+The respondents overwhelmingly opposed all aspects of user interface copyright, by as much as 4 to 1 for some aspects.
+When they were asked whether user interface copyright would harm or help the field, on a scale from 1 (harm) to 5 (help), the average answer was $1.6.^{1}$